dasch-swiss/00A1-import-scripts/README.md

 Open `import_script.py`.
 You can now choose a Python interpreter by clicking on the Version number on the bottom right.
 You can either work with the global (system-wide) Python, or you can create a [virtual environment](https://python.land/virtual-environments) for your project.
+DaSCH employees who have installed Python via Homebrew can choose that one.
+To find it, type`brew --prefix` in a Terminal.
-DaSCH employees who have installed Python via Homebrew can choose the one located in `/usr/local/Cellar`.
-Probably you already have a symlink (`/usr/local/bin/python3` or `/usr/bin/python3`) that redirects to `/usr/local/Cellar`.
+Probably you already have a symlink (`/usr/local/bin/python3` or `/usr/bin/python3`) that redirects to the Homebrew-installed Python.
 The only thing that you shouldn't do is selecting a virtual environment of another project.

 ![python interpreter](assets/python-interpreter.png)